CheetahCodes21/Autonomous-Urban-Parking/README.md

 * [License](#license)

 ## About The Project
-Introducing PARKEASE, the revolutionary concept designed to streamline parking with zero human intervention.
+Introducing PARKEASE, the idea designed to streamline parking with zero human intervention.
 Say goodbye to the hassle of searching for parking spots and dealing with attendants.
 PARKEASE leverages cutting-edge technology to automate the entire parking process, ensuring a seamless experience for users.

 ## Methodology